godotengine/godot-docs/tutorials/math/matrices_and_transforms.rst

 This matches up with our observation of where the top-right corner of the image is.

-Hopefully you now fully understand the how a transformation matrix affects the object, and the relationship between the basis vectors and how the object's "UV" or "intra-coordinates" have their world position changed.
+Hopefully you now fully understand how a transformation matrix affects the object, and the relationship between the basis vectors and how the object's "UV" or "intra-coordinates" have their world position changed.